-The upper sections of the trail (before you reach the saddle between the two peaks) can retain snow into June.
-During a hot afternoon this is probably nothing more of a hazard than getting your shoes sopping wet.
+The upper sections of the trail (before you reach the saddle between the two peaks) can retain snow into June and July.
+During a hot afternoon this probably won’t present more of a hazard than getting your shoes sopping wet.
 However, if you try to summit for an early sunrise, you’ll most likely find yourself negotiating large patches of ice that are at steep angles.
 Take appropriate measures to avoid catastrophic falls.
 That may include carrying with you micro-spikes/crampons and an ice ax or simply hiking off-trail where there is no ice.
 I don’t advocate cutting switchbacks, but your life is your life.
 Be safe out there.

 Speaking of snow … the route to the south peak of Maggie’s Peaks is a fantastic snowshoe trek, particularly during the spring when the snowpack has stabilized.
 The route is essentially the same as the hiking trail, but you don’t have to strictly stick to the switchbacks once you reach Granite Lake.
 And, obviously, don’t walk too close to any of the edges once you reach the top.
 Under your weight, the cornices (overhanging ledges of snow) will crack and fall off and take you with them.